blenheiminnovation/IoT/README.md

 - 6 Jumper Cables
 - 4 F-M Cables

 Another sensor you may wish to use could be a temperature sensor, to use this with the Raspberry Pi Pico you need to use the analogue output of the sensor.
-With this value you can calculate the reference voltage, by using the: input voltage (3.3V)(Vi), and the analogue output (AO) in the formula
+With this value you can calculate the reference voltage, by using the: input voltage (3.3V)(Vi), and the analogue output (AO) in the formula:

 $$ Vr = Vi * (AO / 65523) $$

-With the reference voltage, series resistance (44900)(Rs), and input voltage (Vi) you can find the resistance of the thermistor (Rt), using the formula
+With the reference voltage, series resistance (44900)(Rs), and input voltage (Vi) you can find the resistance of the thermistor (Rt), using the formula:

 $$ Rt = 1 / (((Vi / Vr) - 1) * (1 / Rs)) $$

-You can then use this resistance (Rt) value in the Steinhart equation, to give the temperature in °C
+You can then use this resistance (Rt) value in the Steinhart equation, to give the temperature in °C:

 $$ (1 / ((log(Rt / 10000)) + (1 / (25 + 273.15))) - 273.12 $$

 ### Particulate Matter Sensor Process